-As we head into a new decade, we are starting to see major shifts in the corporate culture.
+Now that we're standing in a brand new decade, we are starting to see major shifts in the corporate culture.

 More and more people are getting disillusioned with the corporate rat race.